All Episodes

 We are looking for sources.

-We're looking for confirmation of some kind of event that appears to be coming out of the shadowy dark.
+We are looking for confirmation of some kind of event that appears to be coming out of the shadowy dark.

-Now, our NSC source, weeks ago, as we started intensively trying to track through what he knew and who was talking to him, mentioned October 17th as a critical day in this run-up to November 7th.
+Now, our NSC source weeks ago, as we started intensively trying to track through what he knew and who was talking to him, mentioned October 17th as a critical day in this run-up to November 7th.

 He said that November 17th, a major set of events would be set in motion.

-One scenario was that there would actually be something that would precipitate the, how
+One scenario was that there would actually be something that would precipitate the, how should I say, questioning of certain people who are not friendly to official government positions on some of these issues.

 You mean like you?